ro6ley/bootcamp-week1/README.md

 Andelabs:

-    This folder contains my solutions and the tests to the following Andelabs:
+    This folder contains my solutions and the tests to the following Andelabs challenges:
     - Car Class Lab (OOP)
     - Data Types Lab (Programming Logic)
     - FizzBuzz (Programming Logic)

+### Day 3:

+HTTP_Web:

+	This folder contains my solution to HTTP & Web task.
+	It is a simple command line application that consumes the Twitter API using the Tweepy library

+Andelabs:

+	This folder contains my solutions and tests to the following Andelabs challenges:
+	- Word Count Lab (Programming Logic)
+	- Max and Min Number Lab (Programming Logic)